-Point Sublime is lookout along the Grand Canyon of the Yellowstone River at the end of a 1 mile trail along the South Rim of the canyon.
+Point Sublime is lookout along the Grand Canyon of the Yellowstone River at the end of a 1 mile (one way) trail along the South Rim of the canyon.
 With exceptional views along the way at every turn, the trail meanders along the rim easily, with only a few steep but short climbs as it wraps around Inspiration Point on the opposite rim.

 Point Sublime Trail Description

 The Point Sublime Trail begins at the east end (back) of the Artist Point Lookout along the South Rim of the Grand Canyon of the Yellowstone River.
 From here, it weaves in and out of the forest, frequently emerging where the treeline hits the rim of the canyon, exposing hikers to dramatic and sweeping views.

 Interspersed along the mostly easy-going trail are a few relatively steep but short climbs that will gradually bring you up nearly 200 feet in elevation over the course of the 1 mile.
 The trail is very easy to follow, and only has one other junction, which comes roughly halfway in.
 This is an optional trail which can be taken to add some extra mileage to a nearby lake, or simply continue straight ahead to keep moving to Point Sublime.